 4. drop test, where I dropped fountain pens from a certain height

 The behaviour of the pens in the various tests correlated sensibly with the material testing of the inks.
-The comparison of those inks, which I had used in various tests, with the results in the tubes, provided a considerable correlation.
+The comparison of those inks, which I had used in multiple tests, with the results in the tubes, provided a considerable correlation.
 I had realised to what degree the characteristics of the ink impacted on a fountain pen’s function.
 This was the beginning of my curiosity in ink.

 I improved my capillary measurement technique, acquired a surface tension measurement apparatus, a simple chromatograph and paper strips for pH value measurements.
 I didn’t bother measuring viscosity because I knew already that ink was mainly water.
 Therefore, I expected viscosity to vary only within a range so minimal to have any noteworthy effect on fountain pen function.